 After all, money does make the world go round.
 So, if you’re looking to save, or even borrow more, then you should consider reviewing your mortgage to make sure you’re getting the best rates.

-If you’ve reviewed your mortgage, and decided to remortgage, then you should know the reasons not to… Because, there is a right and wrong time to remortgage – even if it means you pay a little more for a while.
-Here’s the reasons not to remortgage:
+If you’ve reviewed your mortgage, and decided to remortgage, then you should know the reasons not to… Because there is a right and wrong time to remortgage – even if it means you pay a little more for a while.
+Here are the reasons not to remortgage:

 Remember to check yourself before you wreck yourself (yeah, we used this old reference…) It’s key to make sure you monitor your income, your credit rating as well as the value of your home.
 Avoid remortgaging if any of these have decreased.
 Finally, if your mortgage company is trying to charge you hefty exit fees, avoid remortgaging, sometimes the pay-out isn’t worth the money you’d save.

 If you keep reviewing your mortgage, you’ll be able to see if you can save money.
 By understanding what type of mortgage you’re on (fixed, tracker, variable etc.) then you’ll know if there’s a better deal out there for you.

 If saving money isn’t reason enough to review, then we don’t know what will convince you…